koaning/embetter/docs/index.md

 from sklearn.linear_model import LogisticRegression

-from embetter.grab import ColumnGrabber from embetter.vision import ImageLoader, TimmEncoder
+from embetter.grab import ColumnGrabber from embetter.vision import ImageLoader from embetter.multi import ClipEncoder

 # This pipeline grabs the `img_path` column from a dataframe
 # then it grabs the image paths and turns them into `PIL.Image` objects
-# which then get fed into MobileNetv2 via TorchImageModels (timm).
+# which then get fed into CLIP which can also handle images.
 image_emb_pipeline = make_pipeline(
   ColumnGrabber("img_path"),
   ImageLoader(convert="RGB"),
-  TimmEncoder("mobilenetv2_120d")
+  ClipEncoder()
 )

 dataf = pd.DataFrame({